Takashiidobe/notes/src/operating-systems/xv6/02-general-features.md

 # Risc-V Memory Model

-- Risc-v has a 39-bit virtual address space, and xv6 uses 38 bits,
+- xv6 uses Sv39, which has  39-bit virtual address space, and xv6 uses 38 bits,
   limiting the virtual address space to 256GB.
+There are Sv32 and Sv48 variants as well.